mark/Bloxley-Tutorials/1 - Sokoban/tutorial.md

 Now when we run our flash file, we can click on our worker to make him active, and move him around using the arrow keys!
 Notice that his movement is fully animated.
 (If the animation appears choppy, set the frame rate higher than the default 12 fps.)

-Another neat trick is: if you hit Ctrl-z, then you'll undo your last move.
-If you hit Ctrl-Z, you'll restart the board!
+Another neat trick is: if you hit Backspace, then you'll undo your last move.
+If you hit Shift+Backspace, you'll restart the board!
 Like animation, undo is something that Bloxley gives you for (nearly) free.

 However, we have a slight problem.
 He can walk straight through walls.
 This is really not what we want.